sdmx-twg/sdmx-rest/v2_1/ws/rest/docs/4_4_data_queries.md

         startPeriod=2009-05-01&endPeriod=2009-05-31

 [^C44_13]: Its a common use case in SDMX-based web services that the flow id is sufficient to uniquely identify a dataflow.
 Should this not be the case, the agency id and the dataflow version, can be used, in conjunction with the flow id, in order to uniquely identify a dataflow.

+[^C44_18]: If the information about when the data has been updated is not available at the observation level, the web service should return either the series that have changed (if the information is attached at the series level) or the dataflows that have changed (if the information is attached at the dataflow level).
+[^C44_19]: This parameter is useful for cross-sectional data queries, to indicate which dimension should be attached at the observation level.
+[^C44_14]: Its a common use case in SDMX-based web services that the provider id is sufficient to uniquely identify a data provider.
+Should this not be the case, the agency can be used, in conjunction with the provider id, in order to uniquely identify a data provider.
+[^C44_15]: As "all" is a reserved keyword in the SDMX RESTful API, it is recommended not to use it as an identifier for providers.
+[^C44_16]: For additional information, see section 4.2.14 of Section 06 (SDMX Technical Notes).
+[^C44_17]: See http://en.wikipedia.org/wiki/URL_encoding#Percent-encoding_reserved_characters for additional information.